Uncertainty Matters in Dynamic Gaussian Splatting for Monocular 4D Reconstruction

 \subsection{Ablation and Analysis}

 We conduct ablation studies to assess key design choices in \ourmethod, using MoSca~\citep{lei2025mosca} as the base model and evaluating on the DyCheck validation set~\citep{gao2022monocular}.
 As described in Section~\ref{sec:approach}, our core design include the graph initialization strategy and the use of uncertainty cues during graph construction and optimization.
 Finally, we analyze the model’s capabilities.

-\mypara{Ablation study on uncertainty usage and key node selection.} Table~\ref{tab:ablation_uncertainty} shows that uncertainty is essential across key components of our framework. \textbf{(a)} When removed from key node selection and replaced with uniform 2D sampling, the graph fails to emphasize well-constrained Gaussians, leading to unstable anchors and degraded propagation. \textbf{(b)} Replacing UA-$k$NN with distance-only $k$NN weakens graph connectivity, as edges disregard node reliability and mistakenly connect unstable primitives. \textbf{(c)} Excluding uncertainty weighting from the training loss (i.e., applying the DQB loss without $\mathbf{U}$) reduces PSNR/SSIM, since unreliable Gaussians are updated as aggressively as reliable ones, causing drift across frames. \textbf{(d)} Replacing the key node candidate sampling strategy from 3D grid-based sampling with spatially random sampling leads to performance degradation, since the non-uniform spatial distribution neither guarantees sufficient spatial coverage nor avoids redundant samples.
+\mypara{Ablation study on uncertainty usage and key node selection.} Table~\ref{tab:ablation_uncertainty} shows that uncertainty and key node selection are essential across key components of our framework. \textbf{(a)} When removed from key node selection and replaced with uniform 2D sampling, the graph fails to emphasize well-constrained Gaussians, leading to unstable anchors and degraded propagation. \textbf{(b)} Replacing UA-$k$NN with distance-only $k$NN weakens graph connectivity, as edges disregard node reliability and mistakenly connect unstable primitives. \textbf{(c)} Excluding uncertainty weighting from the training loss (i.e., applying the DQB loss without $\mathbf{U}$) reduces PSNR/SSIM, since unreliable Gaussians are updated as aggressively as reliable ones, causing drift across frames. \textbf{(d)} Replacing the key node candidate sampling strategy from 3D grid-based sampling with spatially random sampling leads to performance degradation, since the non-uniform spatial distribution neither guarantees sufficient spatial coverage nor avoids redundant samples.
 Please see Appendix~\ref{sup:ablation} for additional ablation study (on hyperparameter key / non-key ratio, color threshold, significant period threshold, and scaling factor) and discussion on time complexity.

 \mypara{Further analysis.} Our model naturally supports multiple objects and inherently group Gaussians by motion.
 In key and non-key graphs, nodes with similar instance-level motion are strongly connected, while nodes from different instances have weak (or few) connections.
 As shown in Figure~\ref{fig:motion-seg}, the key-graph weight matrix (defined in Appendix~\ref{sup:motion_loss}) becomes approximately block-diagonal after reordering nodes with standard community detection (e.g., spectral clustering \citep{von2007tutorial}).
 After clustering key nodes, we assign non-key nodes to the same motion groups using their non-key graph connections.
 Each Gaussian gets a label, and when objects move differently, the segmentation closely matches instance segmentation with dynamic tracking.
 Besides, we further discuss the challenging cases including textureless region, fast motion, and deforming objects in Appendix~\ref{sup:challenging_cases}.